 Catholic Social Teaching

 At Stella Maris, Catholic Social Teaching is fully embedded into our curriculum and through our Gospel Values and Mission Statement.
-We invite pupils, staff, parents and governors to use scripture to live out their faith in our school, in our community and in our wider world.
+We invite pupils, staff, parents and governors to use scripture to live out their faith in our school, in our parish, in our community and in our wider world.

 Our faith inspires us to help build God's Kingdom (just like our Mission Statement), helping us to create a world full of peace, love and justice.
 At times it can be challenging, however with God at our side, we can find the strength to preserve and help to make our world a wonderful place.